-Up your game from the standard socks and ties gift on Father’s Day 2 September 2018 and serve him something extra special instead.
-Literally.
+Up your game from the standard gift of socks and ties on Father’s Day 2 September 2018 and serve him something extra special instead – literally.

-We scoured the city for cafes and restaurants with bespoke Father's Day brunches or lunches, as well as popular haunts based on reviews from OpenTable, to shout him at.
+We scoured the city for cafes and restaurants with bespoke Father's Day brunches or lunches as well as popular haunts based on reviews from OpenTable.

 Top spots for Father's Day brunch in Sydney

 Father's Day "Guy Tea" at Sir Stamford, CBD

 For something a little different, make yours a luxury high tea affair.